pluginkollektiv/snitch/readme.txt

 `

 ### Are connections monitored in the front end? ###
-*Snitch* writes down any connection that leaves the blog via [WordPress HTTP API](http://codex.wordpress.org/HTTP_API) (internal WordPress interface for data communication).
+*Snitch* catches any connection that leaves the blog via [WordPress HTTP API](http://codex.wordpress.org/HTTP_API) (internal WordPress interface for data communication).
 This affects both the back-end and the front-end of a WordPress installation.

 ### Why does Snitch list WordPress cronjobs? ###
 WordPress calls internal Cronjobs via [WordPress HTTP API](http://codex.wordpress.org/HTTP_API) - exactly this interface is monitored by _Snitch_ and also records Cronjob accesses accordingly.